tlmpool335/Cybersecurity-Project-1/README.md

 The files in this repository were used to configure the network depicted below.

-![TODO: Update the path with the name of your diagram] https://drive.google.com/file/d/1yHjs_iEnLhbx87v75RS9715pT_3CdNXr/view?usp=sharing
+Update the path with the name of your diagram] https://drive.google.com/file/d/1yHjs_iEnLhbx87v75RS9715pT_3CdNXr/view?usp=sharing

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.